-The main feature of a smart factory is a comprehensive and consistent networking of the machines and equipment used, the processed workpieces, as well as the entire processes in the value chain.
-The allows all the efficiency, quality and individualisation benefits of Industry 4.0 to be achieved.
-In the process, immense amounts of data are generated, all of which must be collected, organised, distributed and analysed – horizontally via the value chain from the supplier, via the company itself as far as the customer and vertically from the ERP-based overall planning via shop floor processes all the way down to the machine level.
+The main feature of a Smart Factory is a comprehensive and consistent networking of the machines and systems used, the machined workpieces and the entire processes in the value-added chain.
+This allows the advantages of Industry 4.0 to be realized in terms of efficiency, quality and individualization.
+In the process, immense amounts of data are generated that have to be collected, organized, distributed and analyzed - horizontally along the value-added chain from the supplier to the own company to the customer and vertically from ERP-based overall planning to shop floor processes down to the machine level.

-The prerequisite for this is a consistent data strategy that must rely (on a technological level) on a meaningful use of platforms serving as a basis for digitization and the integration of business processes.
-However, one particularly complex issue lies in the lack of transparency in the market, which is characterised by a large number of platforms and platform providers which fulfil different purposes (e.g. integration of data from different machines, provision of methods and algorithms, prediction or marketing platforms).
-The selection of optimal company-specific platforms or platform combinations and the IT and Industry 4.0 architectures derived from them must therefore be made by answering the key questions:
+This requires a consistent data strategy, which must be based on a sensible use of platforms at the technological level, which serve as a basis for the digitalization and integration of business processes.
+A particular complexity, however, is the lack of transparency in the market, which is characterized by a large number of platforms and platform providers that fulfill different purposes (for example, integration of data from different machines, provision of procedures and algorithms, prediction or marketing platforms).
+The selection of the company-specific optimal platforms or platform combinations and the IT and industry 4.0 architectures derived from them must therefore be made by answering key questions:

-ROI advises objectively and without any manufacturer bias on the selection and design of an integrated IT/OT landscape and the relevant technology platforms from the support of strategic planning to machine level.
-The following issues are at the forefront:
+ROI-EFESO provides vendor-neutral and objective advice on the selection and design of an integrated IT/OT landscape and the relevant technology platforms from the support of strategic planning to the machine level.
+The focus is on the following topics:

-- Analysis of existing IT/OT architecture and design of integrated, platform-based IT landscapes
+- Analysis of the existing IT/OT architecture and conception of integrated, platform-based IT landscapes,